David Solomon, the CEO of Goldman Sachs, recently rejected the idea of working from home:

 Respect differences and provide flexible solutions

 The first thing to recognize is that not everyone’s life is the same — especially during and after COVID.
 Mandating five days a week in the office may no longer be an option.
 Some employees now have added family responsibilities.
-Some may not want to return to an overworking work life.
+Some may not want to return to a lopsided work life balance.
 COVID has caused a massive value shift and being aware of these changes will go a long way to building trust with your people.

 There’s no ‘right’ answer to the balance between working from home and the office.
 However, being open to flexible, hybrid solutions is the key to finding what works for your organization.